Indietax

 Updated for the 2026/27tax year · Last updated

-Add VAT to a net price or strip VAT from a gross figure — at standard (20%), reduced (5%), or zero rate.
+Add VAT to a net price or strip VAT from a gross (VAT-inclusive) figure — at standard (20%), reduced (5%), or zero rate.
 Switch between “add” and “remove” using the dropdown.

 Gross (inc-VAT)